 Spray a 13X9X2 casserole dish with olive oil spray to grease the bottom and sides of the dish.

 Spread 1 Cup of the meat sauce (avoiding the big chunks of tomato) in the bottom of the casserole dish.

 Place 1 even layer of noodles over the meat sauce in the dish, making sure not to overlap the edges (you can break noodles into pieces to make sure they fit the shape of the dish without overlapping).

 Layer half of the cottage cheese mixture over the noodles, spreading it evenly over the noodles.

 Spread ⅓ of the meat sauce (with tomato chunks) evenly over the cottage cheese layer.

-Repeat layering of noodles, the rest of the cottage cheese, ½ of the remaining meat sauce, and 4 oz of mozzarella cheese.
+Repeat layering of noodles, the rest of the cottage cheese, and ½ of the remaining meat sauce.

 Lay one more layer of lasagna noodles and top with the rest of the meat sauce, making sure the edges of the noodles are covered.

 Lightly spray a large sheet of foil with nonstick cooking spray and cover the lasagna.